Bombus occidentalis: Behavior

-Foraging Behavior
+Foraging behavior

-B. occidentalis are social bees, and successful foragers returning to the nest can stimulate their nestmates to forage, although presumably like other bumblebees, they cannot communicate the actual location of resources.
+B. occidentalis are social bees, and successful foragers returning to the nest can stimulate their nestmates to forage, although presumably like other bumble bees, they cannot communicate the actual location of resources.
 This phenomenon is often referred to as 'foraging activation'.
 The amount of recruitment a returning forager is able to garner depends on the quality (i.e. concentration) of the nectar (or sucrose) that it has found.
 The mechanism by which foraging activation occurs is not well understood, but it is possible that the returning forager, which before unloading its cargo will spend some time running around the nest and interacting with its nestmates, releases a pheromone that induces foraging behaviour.
 Furthermore, the sudden influx of high-quality nectar may itself stimulate foraging behaviour.

-Although bumblebees cannot apparently communicate resource location, it appears that foraging activation can communicate which floral species was particularly rewarding through scent, as the activated nestmates show preference for the odour brought home by the returning forager.
+Although bumble bees cannot apparently communicate resource location, it appears that foraging activation can communicate which floral species was particularly rewarding through scent, as the activated nestmates show preference for the odour brought home by the returning forager.

-Nectar Robbing Behavior
+Nectar robbing behavior

 The "nectar robbing" behavior is exhibited when the organism obtains the nectar of the flowers without getting in contact with sexual parts of the flowers.
 B. occidentalis can be seen displaying this behavior due to the shortness of their tongues.
 Instead of going through the normal route, B. occidentalis use their mandibles to make holes to circumvent the process.
 The mandibles of B. occidentalis are thus understandably more toothed than that of other bumble species to help them cut into the flowers.